Peter Klöckner: Klöckner-Humboldt-Deutz

+Evaluation of his work

 Peter Klöckner was one of the first businessmen to integrate different plants into a vertically structured group that reflected technical developments in steel production at the time.
 According to the German historian Gustav Goldbeck, he was not one of the pioneers who transformed Germany from an agricultural and small business economy into an industrial nation.
 Almost none of the factories he owned were founded by him, but he ensured the survival of existing companies that were not organically integrated into a meaningful industrial context, by merging them and increasing their economic efficiency.
 He seized opportunities, and made timely investments in coal chemistry, including synthetic nitrogen and gasoline production.